 - What are your professional objectives?

-Twisted, turned or simply put this is how the University wants to know your intention for the course you are aiming to do.
+Twisted, turned or simply put, this is how a university wants to know your intention for the course you are aiming to do.
 The intention is to identify the ambition of the student, also, if the programme is, in fact, a step towards achieving those ambitions.